 This one was in the Chinese Proverbs On Experience section.
 It speaks to me of young love and giving ourselves permission to follow our heart.

 Happiness is someone to love, something to do, and something to hope for.

 This one was in the Chinese Proverbs On Friendship section.
 It speaks to me of how loving someone is such an important element to happiness.

 A couple that has one happy day together is blessed with a hundred days of tenderness.

-This one was in the Chinese Proverbs on Family section.
+This one was in the Chinese Proverbs about Family section.
 It speaks to me of love and the importance of having fun with your spouse.
 As parents we can get super busy with so many other things but we have to make sure we are making time to enjoy each other as the foundation to a lasting marriage.

 The pen of the tongue should be dipped in the ink of the heart.